root-project/web/manual/storing_root_objects/index.md

 - `rootbrowse`: Opens a {% include ref class="TBrowser" %} directly on the content of a ROOT file.
 - `rooteventselector`: Extracts a range of events of a tree contained in a ROOT file and put them as a new tree in another ROOT file.
-- `rootprint`: Plot objects in an image ROOT file.
+- `rootprint`: Plots objects in an image ROOT file.
+- `rootslimtree`: Copies trees with a subset of branches from source ROOT files.
+- `genreflex`: Generates dictionary sources and related ROOT pcm starting from an header.
+- `hadd`: Adds histograms from a list of ROOT files and writes them to a target ROOT file.

 Use the `-h` option to get more information on the available options for the specific ROOT command line tool.